 Apple TV costs around £99.

-Working with the One series of phones (HTC One X, HTC One S, HTC One V), no apps need to be installed for the Media Link HD to work.
-You simply plug it in to your TV and a connection is automatically established.
-A three finger gesture on the screen activates the connection; see the video below and read our guide here.
+Working with HTC’s phones from the flagship One (M8) to higher-end mid-rangers like the Desire 601 and Desire 610, no apps need to be installed for the Media Link HD to work.
+You simply plug it into your TV and a connection is automatically established.
+A three-finger gesture on the screen activates the connection; see the video below and read our guide here.

 The Media Link HD lets you stream movies, video clips (AVI, MP4, MOV, 3GP, MKV, H.264 BP/MP/HP) music (MP3, WAV, WMA, AAC) and pictures (JPG) to your TV while letting you continue to use the phone as normal.
 This is useful as it means you can start streaming a movie and if your phone rings, you can answer it and the film will continue playing.